The Ballot Box

 Normally, the electoral regulations state that an election has to be supervised by election workers and a member of the election committee.
 This is an essential aspect of a secret election.
 Therefore at least one member of the election committee and one election worker should be present in the ballot room during the election and make sure the secrecy of ballot is secured.

 POLYAS Tip: There is an easier way to organise your secret election via ballot box.
 Save time and money by simply conducting your ballot box election online!
-Contact our experts on online elections to find out more about digital ballot boxes.
+Get started today >

 How the Digital Ballot Box Works